 The number of vehicle miles traveled (VMT) during the last couple of years has decreased, however that is expected to start increasing again.
-One expected contribution to increases in traffic volumes is the continuing consumer demand for fast delivery times from online retailers as well as the increasing number of grocery stores and restaurants that offer delivery services.
+One expected contribution to increasing traffic volumes is the continuing consumer demand for fast delivery times from online retailers, as well as, grocery stores that offering delivery services.
 Future increases in population and employment can also contribute to increases traffic volumes.